-We also maintain a safe environment which is conducive to effective learning by:
+We also maintain an environment conducive to learning by:

-- 1. Utilizing the services of School Security Officers, Security Guards, and SROs; - 2.
-Utilizing the services of a narcotics K-9 to randomly search campuses.
-Searches are routinely conducted by a private contracted vendor, and occasionally by law enforcement agencies with appropriate jurisdiction when conditions warrant;

-- Walk-Through Metal Detectors and Hand-Held Wands; - 4.
+- 1. Utilizing the services of School Security Officers, Security Guards, and SROs; - Utilizing the services of a narcotics K-9 to randomly search campuses.
+Searches are routinely conducted by a private contracted vendor, and occasionally by law enforcement agencies with appropriate jurisdiction when conditions warrant; - 3.
+Walk-Through Metal Detectors and Hand-Held Wands: - 4.
 A visitor management screening system is in effect for all schools; - 5.
 Providing an application for mobile devices which facilitates anonymous reporting of bullying and harassment to school officials; - 6.
 Security cameras in all schools and on all busses; - 7.
-Keyless locks; - 8.
-Installation of a remote activated entry system at all school campuses; - 9.
-Provision of a proximity card reader override code for first responders during tactical critical incidents; - 10.
+Kevless locks: - 8.
+Installation of a remote activated entry system at all school campuses; - Provision of a proximity card reader override code for first responders during tactical critical incidents; - 10.
 Implementation of a false alarm reduction program; - 11.
-Mandating monthly safety inspections by each school's administration; and all campuses participate in self-assessment activities that require monthly safety inspections which meet or exceed mandates issued by the South Carolina Fire Marshal. - 12.
-Linked resources for students, parents, and educators on the Student Affairs web page which addresses a variety of safety-related topics ranging from anti-bullying initiatives to emergency preparedness. - 13.
-All campuses have a comprehensive School Emergency Management Plan which is reviewed on routine basis and modified as needed. - 14.
-All schools participate in a variet of emergency drills that meet or exceed state mandates.
+Mandating monthly safety inspections by each school's administration; and - 12.
+Linked resources for students, parents, and educators on the Student Affairs web page which addresses a variety of safety-related topics ranging from anti-bullying initiatives to emergency preparedness.